Hellgrammite (comics): Post-Crisis

 In the post-Crisis DC Universe, Hellgrammite returns as a recurring foe for Superman, first encountering the Man of Steel after being hired by LexCorp board member George Markham to kill Lex Luthor.
 During the Underworld Unleashed crossover, he makes a deal with Neron, trading his soul to gain increased power.

 Hellgrammite is presumed dead during the Our Worlds at War event, but it is later revealed that a similar villain, Larvanaut, died instead.
 Hellgrammite appears alive in the "One Year Later" event as an assassin for Intergang.

-After Prometheus destroys Star City, the new Batman leads a newly formed Justice League in a hunt to track down the various villains who helped Prometheus in his plot.
+After Prometheus destroys Star City, the new Batman leads the Justice League in a hunt to track down the various villains who helped Prometheus in his plot.
 The team finds Hellgrammite and several other villains attempting to flee the country and a battle ensues.
 Hellgrammite is ultimately defeated after Donna Troy ties up a villainess named Harpi with her lasso, and then swings her into the villain, knocking both of them out.